DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 <p><strong><em>Shrieking Souls.</em></strong> A shroud of moaning spirits surrounds each creature within 5 feet of the gallows speaker.
 Each creature in that area must make a DC 16 Constitution saving throw or take 9 (2d8) necrotic damage and be dazed until the start of the gallows speaker’s next turn.
 (A dazed creature can move or take one action on its turn, not both.
 It also can’t take a bonus action or a reaction.)</p>
 <p><strong><em>Wail of the Forsaken (Recharge 5-6).</em></strong> The spirits within the gallows speaker’s cloak let out a maddened, burbling cry.
 Each creature within 60 feet must make a DC 16 Wisdom saving throw or be frightened until the start of the gallows speaker’s next turn.</p>
 <h3>Reactions</h3>
 <p>The avenger can take up to three reactions per round, though no more than one per turn.
-If it would lose its reactions, it loses one reaction instead.</p>
+If an effect or condition would prevent it from taking reactions, it loses one reaction instead.</p>
 <p><strong><em>Indomitable.</em></strong> <strong>Trigger:</strong> A hostile creature ends its turn. <strong>Effect:</strong> The gallows speaker can repeat the saving throw against one effect or condition currently affecting it.
 (This reaction has no effect if the effect or condition didn’t originally require it to fail a saving throw.)</p>
 <p><strong><em>Ghastly Foresight.</em></strong> In response to being targeted by an attack or a spell that requires a saving throw, the gallows speaker imposes disadvantage on the attack roll or grants itself advantage on the saving throw.
 After the roll is made, the gallows speaker can immediately move up to half its speed without provoking opportunity attacks.</p>
 <p><strong><em>Traitor's Noose.</em></strong> In response to being targeted by a melee attack, the gallows speaker manifests a spectral noose that hangs loosely around the attacker's neck, forcing them to make a DC 16 Wisdom saving throw.
 On a failure, the attacker is filled with a brief and blinding rage toward another creature of the gallows speaker’s choice, and must instead immediately use its reaction, if available, to move up its speed toward that creature and make the same melee attack against that creature instead.
 The noose then disappears.</p>